 Last, we compare progressivity across the set of comparison states.
 Progressivity is a measure of equity in terms of the relationship between district-level funding and student socioeconomic disadvantage.
 The measure of progressivity shown represents a ratio of the expected level of state and local revenue in a district with 30% poverty compared with a district with 0% poverty.
 Values greater than 1 are progressive, meaning that higher-poverty districts, on average, receive more state and local funding.
 In contrast, values less than 1 are regressive.
-Because Delaware has few school districts, estimates of progressivity in Delaware have fluctuated widely since 2000.
+Because Delaware has few school districts, estimates of progressivity are somewhat less stable than other states.
+As shown in Exhibit 12, estimates of progressivity in Delaware have fluctuated widely since 2000.
 In some years, funding was progressive and in other years funding was regressive.
-As of 2019, however, Delaware's funding system is shown as being quite regressive, close to on par with Pennsylvania, a state whose funding system is known for being particularly inequitable.19 During the entire time period, New Jersey's funding system has been progressive, but the degree of progressivity has waned in recent years.
+As of 2019, however, Delaware's funding system is shown as being quite regressive, close to on par with Pennsylvania, a state whose funding system is known for being particularly inequitable.
+During the entire time period, New Jersey's funding system has been progressive, but the degree of progressivity has waned in recent years.
 Maryland has substantially improved the equity of its funding system over time, and in recent years it has been the most progressive of the set of comparison states.

-19 The Urban Institute calculates a measure of progressivity for each state, but it uses a different methodology (Blagg et al., 2022).
+The Urban Institute calculates a measure of progressivity for each state, but it uses a different methodology (Blagg et al., 2022).
 Measures of progressivity using the Urban Institute's methodology show a similar trend over time.
 Delaware was quite progressive as of 2013 but has declined consistently since then; funding was regressive in 2018 and 2019.